SkeinCurrency/core-lib/docs/core-concepts/encoding.md

 # Encoding

-The `dashcore.Encoding` namespace contains utilities for encoding information in common formats in the Dash ecosystem.
+The `skeincore.Encoding` namespace contains utilities for encoding information in common formats in the Skeincurrency ecosystem.

 ## Base58 & Base58Check